auth0/docs/articles/users/guides/bulk-user-imports.md

 # Bulk User Imports

 If you already have a user database, you can use the [`POST /api/v2/jobs/users/post_users_imports`](/api/management/v2#!/Jobs/post_users_imports) endpoint to populate a database connection with this information.
 The user data should first be exported in JSON format.
 You can then import that file using our API.
+To see database file schema and examples, visit [Bulk Import Database Schema and Example](/users/references/bulk-import-database-schema-examples).

 ::: note
 Each affected user will need to reset their password when they log in the first time after the bulk import.